 Notes on Equipment:

 The apparatus is very much DIY as will be seen in the following photos.
 [Equipment Design & Photos] The aim was to get a working prototype system & maybe smarten it up later.
 Almost every item was purchased from RS Components & a few are discussed below.
-The prototype now works very well & some effort will be expended in tidying it up & improving the layout to reduce stray currents and noise.
+The prototype now works very well.
+I hope to produce a PCB quite soon.

 The thermostatic box is an ordinary sealable sandwich box (10 cm x 15 cm).
 The polystyrene was from received packaging & the main block hollowed out to take the box.